NOTE: This website is frequently updated. Last update January 2016.

 Everything was run through a Boss SCC-700 pedal board system, which David would use for the next three years.
 It was one of the first production made programmable effects switching systems on the market, replacing David's Pete Cornish custom pedal board used for The Wall shows.
 Any effects connected could be programmed to switch on in any order.
 Even with that, David found the system lacking for what he needed and added a separate, smaller effects switching pedal board to the rig for delay and volume pedal switching.

 The signal was sent to two brand new Fender Twin Reverb II amplifiers for stereo.
 The Twin Reverb II was a Paul Rivera era design, made from 1983-1986.
 It was a different circuit than the older Fender Twin Reverbs or Showman amps David had used in the past.
 The Reverb II's clean tone was voiced like a mid-scooped Twin, but it also had an overdrive stage that sounded a bit like a Mesa/Boogie, something common in the Rivera era designs.
 The II also had a fairly extreme mid range boost, although photos showing David's settings indicate he only had the mids knob set to arund 3.
 These particular Twins were probably used primarily because of the Fender clean tone.
 An extra Twin II was in the rack as a spare, along with the previously mentioned Mesa/Boogie Mark I. The signal went from the Twins to two WEM 4x12 cabinets with Fane Crescendo speakers and two Marshall 4x12 cabinets with Celestion speakers.

-For the tour guitars, David used a 1976 Ovation Custom Legend acoustic, a Washburn solid-body acoustic, several new Fender vintage reissue guitars, a Roger Giffin custom headless guitar, and the old, heavily modified, Black Strat.
+For the tour guitars, David used a 1976 Ovation Custom Legend acoustic, a Washburn solid-body acoustic, two new Fender vintage reissue guitars, a Roger Giffin custom headless guitar, and the old, heavily modified, Black Strat.
 It now included a Seymour Duncan SSL-1 bridge pickup, Charvel 22 fret maple neck, and a Kahler tremolo system installed in early 1983.
 It was tuned to Dropped D (low E changed to D) to play Short and Sweet, and Run Like Hell.